-Here are some of the top Louisville schools offering training, including ONLC Training Centers (88 courses), General Assembly (45 courses), and PMT Institute (1 course).
+Here are some of the top Louisville schools offering training, including General Assembly (46 courses) and PMT Institute (1 course).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.